getcarina/getcarina.com/_tutorials/wordpress-apache-mysql.md

 ### Next step

-The [next tutorial](../linking-wordpress-containers) describes how to set up more complex container relationships, such as an nginx front end.
+The [next tutorial](../linking-wordpress-containers) describes how to set up more complex container relationships, such as an NGINX front end.